Zagreb

 How to get to Zagreb

-International Airport, train connections to Central Europe (like Vienna, Munich and other cities) as well as to the southern regions of Croatia and neighbouring Balkan states(via the famous autoput) as well as to Istria.
+An international Airport, train connections to Central Europe (like Vienna, Munich and other cities) as well as to the southern regions of Croatia and neighboring Balkan states(via the famous highway) as well as to Istria.

 Picture gallery for Zagreb